 - Nesting change efforts with local community and develop local examples to drive it.
 As mentioned, plastic pollution is ultimately a behavioral and cultural challenge, not a technical one.
 Hence, to seed it in the context we needed to invest in the local community as the social infrastructure through which these behavioural changes can take place.
 In our experience with incubating the 5 Green Avengers and developing a Circular Economy Hub it created many alternative paths.
 As we were recently reminded: Systems do not change systems.
 People do.

-As a recognition of this approach, the UNDP team in Viet Nam was asked to support the city to develop the Circular Economy Roadmap marking our transition from being innovators on the fringes of the ecosystem to strategic designers helping shape a new policy vision and framework.
-This work has garnered further support from Finland, including via Sitra and Japan.
+As a recognition of this approach, UNDP team in Viet Nam was asked to support the city to develop the Circular Economy Roadmap marking our transition from being innovators on the fringes of the ecosystem to strategic designers helping shape a new policy vision and framework.
+This work has garnered further support from Finland, including via Sitra and funding from Japan Cabinet Office via Japan SDG Innovation Challenge.
+At the moment we are engaged with JAMSS, a space agency, to trial the application of remote sensing technology to detect plastic waste, a novel technology that can help our Danang municipal partner to detect early waste hotspots and manage them properly.

 We are now a year and a half into this effort.
 Around the world, there are ongoing explorations of the strategies, approaches and practices to turn a viable circular economy model into reality, such as the mission-oriented approach to green growth.
 We are keen to leverage the knowledge and experience of the network and thrive together with the ecosystem.